Yetide Badaki: Career

 Badaki received a 2006 Jeff Award nomination for Best Actress in a Principal Role (Play) for I Have Before Me a Remarkable Document Given to Me by a Young Lady from Rwanda.
 She has received positive reviews for her portrayal of Bilquis on American Gods.
-The character of Bilquis has had its role in the story expanded for the television series.
+For the television series, the character of Bilquis was expanded from the novel.
 In 2018, Badaki played the recurring character Chi Chi on This Is Us.

 Badaki has written a short film called In Hollywoodland, which she funded with IndieGoGo.
 Badaki and Karen David produced and starred in the short film while Jessica Sherif directed it.
 In Hollywoodland is a re-imagining of Alice in Wonderland set in present-day Los Angeles.
 In Hollywoodland premiered in August 2020 at the Bentonville Film Festival.

 Badaki played the mother of Giannis Antetokounmpo in the 2022 biographical movie Rise for Disney Plus.

-In 2023, Deadline announced that Badaki was developing a Nigerian vampire series titled Najia Vamp with Prentice Penny & Sebastian A. Jones.
-It will include a comic run and a TV series.
+In 2023, Deadline announced that Badaki was developing a Nigerian vampire series titled Naija Vamp with Prentice Penny and Sebastian A. Jones, as both a comics series and a TV series.

+Badaki has also played the notable role of an Illyrian attorney, Neera Ketoul in 2023 in Star Trek: Strange New Worlds wherein she saved fellow Illyrian, Una Chin-Riley from dishonorable discharge and 20 years in a Federation penal colony for lying about the genetic engineering that she received, going against the Federation’s codes.